piotrmurach/tty-prompt/README.md

 # => a
 ```

 By default any key is accepted but you can limit keys by using `:keys` option.
-Any key event names such as `:space` or `ctrl_k` are valid:
+Any key event names such as `:space` or `:ctrl_k` are valid:

 ```ruby
 prompt.keypress("Press space or enter to continue, keys: [:space, :return])